OP_CHECKCONTRACTVERIFY and its amount semantic

 Similarly to taproot, tweaking allows to create a commitment to a piece of data inside a public key.
 Therefore, by using a ‘double’ tweak, one can easily commit to an additional piece of arbitrary data.
 An equality check of a double tweak with the input’s taproot key is therefore enough to ‘introspect’ the current input’s embedded data (if any), and an equality check with an output’s taproot public key can force both the program (naked key and taptree) and the data of the output to be a desired value.

-In combination with an opcode that allows to create a vector commitment (like OP_CAT, OP_PAIRCOMMIT or an hypothetical OP_VECTORCOMMIT opcode), it is of course possible to commit to multiple pieces of data instead of a single one.
+In combination with an opcode that allows to create a vector commitment (like OP_CAT, OP_PAIRCOMMIT or a hypothetical OP_VECTORCOMMIT opcode), it is of course possible to commit to multiple pieces of data instead of a single one.

 While certainly not the only way to only way to implement a dynamic commitment inside a Script, this is the best I could come up with, and has some nice properties.